Minivera/go-lander/README.md

 ## Detailed documentation

-Any GO-lander starts with the lander environment, which is created when you render an application into a DOM node.
+Any Lander starts with the lander environment, which is created when you render an application into a DOM node.
 This environment takes care of the entire render and diffing process, but you are responsible for keeping it alive and handling any updates.